Baertram/FCOItemSaver/README.md

 --[Added]
+--#238 Speed-up the AddMark function and cache some markId independent checks so that calls to the same function AddMark with the same bagId and slotIndex can reuse the cached results
 --#241 Added setting to add a "remove all"/"restore last marker icons" to the context menu of items.
 You need to enable this at the settings submenu "marker icons" -> "Undo".
 --Undo entries saved by SHIFT+right mouse click (if enabled at the settings) or via this new context menu entry will be cleared if you manually set a new marker icon on the same item
 --via the inventory context menu!